 Others of you have been standing where Jairus stood for a long time.
 You've long since left the water's edge of offered prayer, yet haven't arrived at the household of answered prayer.
 At times you've felt like a breakthrough was nearing, that Christ was following you to your house.
 But you're not so sure anymore.
 You find yourself alone on the path, wondering if Christ has forgotten you and your child.

 He hasn't.
 He never dismisses a parent's prayer.
 Keep giving your child to God, and in the right time and the right way, God will give your child back to you.

 Listen to Max Lucado as he examines common fears in Part 1 and Part 2 of the Focus on the Family broadcast, 'Moving Beyond Fear and Worry.'"

+This article appeared in the November/December 2010 issue of Thriving Family magazine.
 Reprinted by permission.
 Fearless: Imagine Your Life Without Fear by Max Lucado.
-Copyright © 2009 Thomas Nelson Inc. Nashville, Tenn.
+Copyright © 2009 Thomas Nelson Inc., Nashville, Tenn.

 Max Lucado is a minister who writes and a writer who preaches.
 His latest book is Outlive Your Life: You Were Made to Make a Difference.